mtorp/n-messaging-client/README.md

 - **The Presenter**: A handlebars helper that is used within the main `slot.html` template.
 The presenter will interpret the users flags, load the relevant config from the `manifest` and populate a data object that is referenced by the handlebars templates.
 - **The Components**: The various message resources including: templates, js and css.
 - **The Client js**: In addition to individual message js there is shared "interaction" and initialisation scripts.
-Interactions include "act", "view", "close, "skip" and these message events flow back into VoltDB for use by "The Brain(TM)"
+Interactions include "act", "view", "close, "skip" and these message events flow back into VoltDB for use by "The Brain™"
 - **The Lazy Load js**: Client side code to load in and init async messages that require a client side call to [`next-messaging-guru`](https://github.com/Financial-Times/next-messaging-guru)

 ### Holistic Messaging Flow